open-synergy/opnsynid-product-attribute/product_app/README.rst

     * All Product Templates
 * Product
     * All Products
+    * Products by Category
+* Pricelists
+    * All Pricelists
 * Configuration
     * Unit of Measure
         * Unit of Measure Categories